rdmolony/til/connect-to-mssql-db-via-sqlalchemy.md

-# How to connect to mssql db
+# Connect to mssql db

 I want to upload csv data to a `Microsoft SQL Server` (`mssql`) database.
 I can use `pandas` to read & wrangle the csv data and `sqlalchemy` and `pyodbc` to upload it.